R.E.M.

-In ’87 “Document” came out with “The One I Love” and “It’s The End Of The World As We Know It (And I Feel Fine).”
-They were on top of the indie world.
+In ’87, “Document” came out with “The One I Love” and “It’s The End Of The World As We Know It (And I Feel Fine).”
+R.E.
+M were on top of the Rock indie world.

 But road life proved extreme with every member suffering a major health problem.
 So the band suspended further touring until ’95.